GorujoCY/SQLite3-Shell/README.md

 # SQLite3-Shell
-## Note:
-My project for `SQLite3-Shell` is going to be discontinued, that's why i havent updated it for a year.
-But you can still use my shell and modify it when you download it at any time if you want

 ---
-An SQLite3 Shell made in Python, By Me!
+An SQLite3 Shell made in Python, By GeorgeCY2!
+Forked and modified by c-devhax

 # Using the shell:
-The Shell is available for both platforms, You can use it anywhere to modify your databases and use the commands!
+The Shell is available on all platforms, You can use it anywhere to modify your databases and use the commands!
 # Requirements

 **Python Version:** Python 3+

-**OS:** Windows (Available), Linux (Available)
+**OS:** Windows (Available), Linux (Available), Mac (Available)
 # How to use it!
 First wait for 2 seconds to load, once done, you should be able to be waiting for an input like this:
 ![alt text](https://cdn.discordapp.com/attachments/435865641619161108/462563610531463169/unknown.png)